-As I touched on earlier, hyperscale cloud is a really good option for companies that have huge, unpredictable peaks and troughs.
+As I touched on earlier, hyperscale infrastructure is a really good option for companies that have huge, unpredictable peaks and troughs.

 Where many companies are going wrong is thinking they need this level of scalability.
 And here is perhaps my biggest message for any company reading this.